bruceravel/demeter/documentation/Artemis/prefs.rst

 ====================

 :demeter:`demeter` has a mountain of preferences available for the user to tinker with.
 This may, I suppose, be a problem.
 There is a school of thought in user interface design that asserts that a program should be simple, offering the user a small number of carefully considered configurable options, all of which have sensible defaults.
-That sort of thing is usually considered :quoted:`user friendly`, while a dizzying array of configrable options if considered to be hostile to the user.
+That sort of thing is usually considered :quoted:`user friendly`, while a dizzying array of configrable options is considered to be hostile to the user.

 I don't disagree with that.
 However, I am not so lucky as to have teams dedicated to user interface design and product testing.
 I don't have the luxury of testing design decisions to determine if they are successful.

 Unfortunately, there are a lot of aspects of the software that need sensible default values.
 In general, I have a good idea what a sensible value might be, but I am rarely certain.
 My solution for any option or parameter whose sensible default is open to interpretation is to make it configurable.
-As a result, there are over 300 aspects of :demeter:`demeter` that can be configured, ranging from default parameter values to the colors of things that get plotted.
+As a result, there are 100s of aspects of :demeter:`demeter` that can be configured, ranging from default parameter values to the colors of things that get plotted.